SKU rationalization in the fashion business

 Benefits of SKU Rationalization in Reducing Inventory Costs

-1. Cost Savings: Reducing the number of SKUs lowers inventory carrying costs and decreases obsolescence.
+- Cost Savings: Reducing the number of SKUs lowers inventory carrying costs and decreases obsolescence.
 This process is a key aspect of inventory optimization, which improves operational efficiency and overall business performance.
+By incorporating specific product characteristics such as size, color, and style into SKUs, retailers can enhance inventory management and sales reporting.

 Implementing SKU Rationalization